Ellewoutsdijk: History

-The village was first mentioned in 1216 as Elewoldesdike, and means "dike of Elewold (person)".
+The village was first mentioned in 1216 as Elewoldesdike, which means "dike of Elewold (person)".
 Ellewoutsdijk developed in the 11th century on a ridge on the former island of Borssele.
 A creek used to extend to the market square, but has silted up.

 A church was known to be located on a terp (artificial hill) since 1216.
-The medieval church was destroyed in 1944 by war.
+The medieval church was destroyed in 1944 during World War II.
 Between 1948 and 1951, the current Dutch Reformed church was built on the foundations of its predecessor.
 It is an aisleless church with a wide tower.

 A castle used to be located to the north of the village, and was home to the Lord of the heerlijkheid Ellewoutsdijk, Driewegen, Everinge en Coudorpe.
 The ruins of the castle were demolished after 1822.
 Zorgvlied is an estate built in 1881 on the location of the former castle Ellewoutsdijk as the summer residence of J.C. van Hattum, owner of a dredging company, who had made his fortune during the construction of the Suez Canal.
 The estate was destroyed in 1944.
 A modern villa has been built in its place.
 The park was damaged during the North Sea flood of 1953.